 Also Read: 5 foods in your kitchen right now that are bursting with dietary fibre

 A low calorie high fibre diet is good for health, but eating too much fibre can negatively impact your body.
-Some of the side effects of eating too much fibre are cramping, intestinal gas as well as abdominal bloating.
-If you want to eat more fibre-rich foods, do it gradually and have sufficient amount of water.
+Some of the side effects of eating too much fibre are cramping, intestinal gas as well and abdominal bloating.
+If you want to eat more fibre-rich foods, do it gradually and have a sufficient amount of water.

 You can get more fibre with less calories in your diet by consuming a host of vegetables and fruits such as carrots, spinach, berries and broccoli.